 1. Make money decisions together, as a couple.
 First, I have to confess that I’m not a good example of this financial management tip for couples — my husband does all our investing and bill paying!
 While it’s easy for me to let him do it, I really should not hand over all my decision-making power to him, no matter how much I love, trust, and respect him.
 I should know about our debts, investments, and retirement plans…and I’ve just resolved to make a “money date” with him tonight.

 2. Be honest about your saving and spending habits.
-Money problems in relationships are worse when one or both partners lie about money, hide their spending or saving habits, and avoid talking about debt problems.
+Managing money after getting married is more difficult when one or both partners lie about money, hide their spending or saving habits, and avoid talking about debt problems.
 Lying about money is surprisingly common for couples in love…and it keeps them in financial, spiritual, and emotional debt.
 Be as honest as you can about your financial habits — it’ll save you money and love in the long run (though it might be painful at the time!).

 3. Make sure you both understand your financial earnings and household budget.
 It’s important for both partners to understand their financial situation.
 This means creating a budget together that outlines all income and expensess, knowing the financial plans for the future, and agreeing on financial priorities.
 Both partners have to be involved in the finances, not just for the sake of their relationship, but also to save money and create financial abundance.